arg7/vcda/README.md

 >
 >MOV emulation: by using SMD instruction all kinds of memory manipulation can be done, for example:
 >
->memcopy: set R0 to address of block to copy; set R1 to zero; set R2 as pointer to memory block to receive copy; set data type to uint8 (it is possible to use unit64, but wary of memory alignments); set VL to source block length in data size units; set ST\_RRS and ST\_RSRC to 1 and ST\_RSRC to zero.
+>memcopy: set R[N.RS] to address of block to copy; set R[N.SRC] to zero; set R[N.DST] as pointer to memory block to receive copy; set data type to uint8 (it is possible to use unit64, but wary of memory alignments); set VL to source block length in data size units; set ST\_RRS and ST\_RSRC to 1 and ST\_RSRC to zero.
 Launch ALU OR instruction.
 >
->memcopy in reverse order: same as above, but set R2 pointer to the end of memory block and ST\_RDST to -1;
+>memcopy in reverse order: same as above, but set R[N.DST] pointer to the end of memory block and ST\_RDST to -1;
 >
->memset: same as memcopy, but set R0 and ST\_RRS to zero.
+>memset: same as memcopy, but set R[N.RS] and ST\_RRS to zero.

 ## Assembly Sugar